Post Banner Image

 By Bradley O'Neill

-Curiously, it’s possible for settlements to exist while technically being lower than the height of oceans and seas.
+Did you know it’s possible for settlements to exist while technically being lower than the height of oceans and seas?
 As the world’s ocean is technically one continuous body of water, its surface level is generally the same throughout the planet.
 “Sea level” is the basis from which elevation and depth are measured on planet Earth.
-Locations that sit below sea level can occur due to a variety of factors, including tectonic activity, rising water levels, and human developments such as land reclamation.
-Check out these seven major cities that are all situated below sea level.
+Places below sea level can occur due to a variety of factors, including tectonic activity, rising water levels, and human developments such as land reclamation.
+Check out these 10 cities below sea level.

 Amsterdam, The Netherlands